• Skip to primary navigation

 If you’re using a VPN, avoid free, weak services because they are usually flagged by Grindr.
 Use it after account creation to prevent security blocks.

-Tip: Avoid changing VPN locations frequently, as this can trigger rebans.
-In case your ban ise region-specific, try using Grindr while connected to a VPN in a different country to test if access is restored.
+Tip: Avoid changing VPN locations frequently because it can trigger re-bans.
+In case your ban is region-specific, use Grindr while connected to a VPN in a different country to test if access is restored.

-Step 3: Use New Grindr Signup Details (Number, Email, and Others)
+Step 3: Use New Signup Details on Grindr (Number, Email, and Others)

 Use New Grindr Signup Details